JOUR 5206: Introduction to Investigative Journalism – 2025 Winter term Carleton School of Journalism and Communication

 Q: I need at least two interviews for my story, and one must be an expert.
 Can you give me an example?

-A: The expert can be business prof., an economist with a bank or think tank.
+A: Yes, at least one of them must be an expert.
+That individual can be business prof., an economist with a bank or think tank.
 In short, someone who is neutral and knowledgeable about the company.
 The expert CAN NOT be an advocate who is known to be a critic of the company you are profiling, or a union official who represents the workers.

 Q: What if I have trouble contacting people?